MP for East Surrey

 Shadow Minister (Equalities)

-She has declared three financial interests: donations and other support for activities as an MP, land and property interests, and miscellaneous entries.
+Declares six financial interests, including four entries for donations and other support (including loans) related to his activities as an MP, plus land and property interests (within or outside the UK) and miscellaneous interests.

 Generated 21 February 2026